Stalin: Waiting for Hitler, 1929–1941: Personal tragedy, purges and bloodshed

-The wait is over as Hitler arrives
+The wait is over as Adolf Hitler arrives

 Addressing the veiled comparison between Hitler and Stalin, an unspoken theme that runs through the book until it bursts into the open at the third section of the book, Vladimir Tismaneanu writes, "This book is not only about Stalin and his rivals within the Bolshevik elite and neither is it limited to the impact of international crises on Stalin's choices.
 It is a comprehensive treatise on the explosive competition and inescapable battle between two ideology-driven dictators—Joseph Stalin and Adolf Hitler.
 They were immensely different beings, biographically and culturally, yet they shared an irreducible hostility to the bourgeois world."
 From a slightly different perspective, Sheila Fitzpatrick compares Kotkin's views of Stalin's geopolitical outlook with others.
 She writes, "In Kotkin’s reading, Stalin is not ‘the supreme realist – patient, shrewd and implacable’ – described by Henry Kissinger, or even the ‘rational and level-headed’ statesman following traditional Russian imperatives portrayed by the Israeli historian Gabriel Gorodetsky.
-Kotkin’s Stalin is shrewd and crafty, but sometimes too crafty for his own good.
-He makes mistakes and sometimes allows himself to be blinded by obsessions. … Stalin misjudged Hitler too, assuming that he would never risk a two-front war, and also that he could be persuaded out of any invasion plans by the economic advantages of the 1939 pact.
+Kotkin's Stalin is shrewd and crafty, but sometimes too crafty for his own good.
+He makes mistakes and sometimes allows himself to be blinded by obsessions. ...
+Stalin misjudged Hitler too, assuming that he would never risk a two-front war, and also that he could be persuaded out of any invasion plans by the economic advantages of the 1939 pact.
 The pact, as Stalin (as channelled by Kotkin) saw it, was a ‘miraculous’ achievement that ‘deflected the German war machine, delivered a bounty of German machine tools, enabled the reconquest and Sovietisation of tsarist borderlands, and reinserted the USSR into the role of arbitrating world affairs.’"